marcguyer/bref-php-pdo-pgsql-example/README.md

    - **ARM64 (bref/arm-php-82:2)**: PDO PostgreSQL is available by default without explicit loading
    - **x86_64 (bref/php-82:2)**: PDO PostgreSQL must be explicitly loaded with `extension=pdo_pgsql`

-2. **Runtime Interface Emulator Behavior**:
+2. **Local Testing Approaches**:
-   - Both architectures may show "Runtime exited without providing a reason" in local Docker
+   - **Function URL**: Uses PHP built-in server to handle HTTP requests directly
-   - This exit happens *after* the function completes and returns a response
+   - **API Gateway**: Uses Bref development server to emulate API Gateway environment
-   - The same code works flawlessly in actual AWS Lambda
+   - Both approaches are implemented with support for ARM64 and x86_64 architectures

 ### What to Expect on Your Platform

 #### On ARM64 (Apple Silicon)
-- The example automatically detects ARM64 and uses the ARM64-specific Dockerfile
+- The example automatically detects ARM64 and uses the ARM64-specific Dockerfiles
 - The default Docker configuration runs natively on ARM64 for best performance
-- The `lambda-x86` service demonstrates using x86_64 emulation if needed for compatibility
+- The `lambda-x86` and `lambda-api-x86` services demonstrate using x86_64 emulation if needed for compatibility

 #### On x86_64 (Intel)
 - The example automatically adjusts to use x86_64-specific configurations